10 Website Design Principles for Creating an Engaging User Experience

 Businesses can significantly boost their sites' performance by taking these steps and leveraging browser caching so repeat visitors get faster load times.
 And having fast-loading webpages doesn't just make people more likely to convert or enjoy their experience on-site.
 It also improves where search engines rank your pages.

-Imagine someone visiting an online shop only for pages that take a while to load, meaning they become frustrated and decide not to bother waiting for the content they were expecting.
+Imagine someone visiting an online shop only to find pages that take a while to load, meaning they become frustrated and decide not to bother waiting for the content they were expecting.
 If this happens often enough, lost sales will be inevitable.
 Conversely, if all that person's searches return pages that load quickly, it provides a great user experience that might help increase conversion rates.

 Use of Colour, Typography, and Imagery